 The way your vehicle handles the road begins with the tires.
 Whether you are in the market for tire repair or replacement, our Certified Service experts can handle all of your tire needs.
-Use our Tire Finder Tool to start shopping for tires - simply enter your vehicle's year, make, model, and tire size.
+Trust your local tire expert to help you find the right tires for each season at a price that won't break the budget.
+If you aren't ready to talk to a tire expert, you can use our Tire Finder Tool to start shopping for tires.
+It is simple to use: enter your vehicle's year, make, model, and tire size and browse our wide selection of tires that are the right size for your vehicle.
 Not sure about your tire size?
 It's the combination of letters and numbers located on the side of your tire.
-Once you've selected the right set, schedule an appointment at Western GMC Buick.

 TIRE PRICE MATCH GUARANTEE

+We buy our tires in bulk, which allows us to pass on great savings to you.
+We regularly check competitor prices to ensure ours are the lowest.
 Provide us with a better price at the time of purchase and we’ll match it.
 Find a better price within 30 days of the purchase, and we’ll refund the difference.
-Eligible Tire Brands: BFGoodrich, Bridgestone, Continental, Dunlop, Firestone, General, Goodyear, Hankook, Kelly, Michelin, Pirelli, and Uniroyal.
+Eligible Tire Brands: BF Goodrich, Bridgestone, Continental, Dunlop, Firestone, General, Goodyear, Hankook, Kelly, Michelin, Pirelli, and Uniroyal.

 - MAINTAINING YOUR TIRES -